 This eBook is what you’ve been waiting for!
-Comprised of over 200 at home activities for kids, you can keep your little ones busy for days with fresh, new ideas.
-You’ll never hear “I’m bored” again (and you’ll get some time to yourself in the deal, too)!
+Comprised of over 200 activities to do at home with kids, you can keep your little ones busy for days with fresh, new ideas.
+You’ll never hear “I’m bored” again (and you’ll get some time to yourself, too)!

 At Home activities for Kids